KAT-Advanced-Medical/KAM/docs/Chemical/Chemical.md

 ### Decontamiation

-To decontaminate yourself you need any ace saline, and the interaction is available under advanced tab.
+To decontaminate yourself you need decon kit in inventory, and the interaction is available under advanced tab.